jimmyKodar/Tetris/README.md

 - "1" = live blocks that are in motion.
 - Actual play area is 20x10 since:
   - Top 3 rows are the spawn area.
-  - First and last column are the walls.
+  - First and last column and the bottom row are the edges.
-  - Bottom row is set to "-1" for collision detection.